Sanctions Research: More than 72,000 unique Iranian IP addresses linked to more than 4.5 million unique Bitcoin

 CipherTrace has already collect over 72,000 unique Iranian IP addresses.
 Many of these addresses have already transacted with large exchanges domiciled in regions that could constitute a sanctions violation—such as in the US.

-Unlike traditional financial institutions, Virtual Asset Service Providers (VASPs) have an increased risk of inadvertently transacting with sanctioned jurisdictions simply because of the pseudonymous, cross-border nature and global reach of cryptocurrency transactions.
+Unlike traditional financial institutions, The term virtual asset refers to any digital representation ...
+More Service Providers (VASPs) have an increased risk of inadvertently transacting with sanctioned jurisdictions simply because of the pseudonymous, cross-border nature and global reach of cryptocurrency transactions.
 VASPs should use IP data derived though blockchain analytics to enhance their compliance programs and reduce sanctions risk exposure.

-Transactions to and from addresses with an IP associated with a sanctioned country should be a red flag for any What is a Virtual Asset Service Provider (VASP)?
-A Virtual A...
+Transactions to and from addresses with an IP associated with a sanctioned country should be a red flag for any A Virtual Asset Service Provider (VASP) is defined by the Fi...
 More.
 While IP blockchain data alone cannot guarantee that an address belongs to actors in a given region, it is enough to demonstrate significant interest from a person in the sanctioned jurisdiction and should trigger Enhanced Due Diligence is a KYC process of carrying out furt...
 More for the account holder transacting with the potentially sanctioned address.

 Financial institutions should perform additional inquiries and investigations where appropriate to ensure that their assessments are in line with their internal risk profile.
 IP addresses can also be used by institutions to search for additional bitcoin addressees associated with a customer or counterparty IP.
 These additional insights can be beneficial for an institution’s risk and threat assessments and suspicious transaction reporting requirements.